panzerdragoonlegacy/website/DEVELOPMENT.md

 9. Run any outstanding migrations on the restored database

-   `docker-compose exec web bin/rake db:migrate`
+   `docker-compose exec app bin/rake db:migrate`

 10. Restart the containers to reload from `.env`